lchenaul/Vectorized-Representation/README.md

 Different vectorization methods reveal different types of similarity:
 TF-IDF captures term importance, Word2Vec clusters semantics, Doc2Vec models document themes, and ELMo provides the strongest contextual representation.

----

-If you want it **even shorter**, I can compress it to 3–4 lines.